Can I extend the insurance, even if I had a claim in the previous duration?

 No. Unfortunately, you will have to make a new purchase and all the terms and conditions will start all over again.

 You don't necessarily need to contact us over the phone to extend it.
-You can simply visit the 'Client Center' to extend it at any time, 24 x 7.
+You can simply visit 'MyAccount' to extend it at any time, 24 x 7.

-Our office is open 7 days a week.
-However, we are not open 24 hours a day.
-Please note that you had ample time to extend the insurance during the times when our office is open, even if you preferred to extend it over the phone.
-You should not have waited until Sunday night when we are closed and then claim that you couldn't extend, when you in fact, could do it online.
+Our office is open 7 days a week; however, we are not open 24 hours a day.
+Please note that there is ample time to extend the insurance during our business hours when our office is open if you prefer to extend it over the phone.
+Do not have wait until Sunday night when we are closed and then claim that you couldn't extend, when in fact you could do it online.